tetratelabs/istio-0to60/docs/traffic-shifting.md

 --8<-- "customers-vs-canary.yaml"
 ```

-Above, note the `weight` field specifying 10 percent of traffic to v2.
+Above, note the `weight` field specifying 10 percent of traffic to subset `v2`.
 Kiali should now show traffic going to both v1 and v2.

 - Apply the above resource.
-- In your browser:  undo the user agent customization and refresh the page a bunch of times.
+- In your browser:  undo the injection of the `user-agent` header, and refresh the page a bunch of times.

+In Kiali, under the _Display_ pulldown menu, you can turn on traffic distribution, to see how much traffic is sent to each subset.

-Most of the requests still go to v1, but some are directed to v2.
+Most of the requests still go to v1, but some (10%) are directed to v2.

 ## Check Grafana

-Before we open the floodgates, we wish to determine how v2 is fairing.
+Before we open the floodgates, we wish to determine how v2 is faring.

 ```{.shell .language-shell}
 istioctl dashboard grafana